Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 As we have modified the instantiate arguments, now's an ideal time to talk through them:

 -   `deps` - The dependencies, this contains your contract storage, the ability to query other contracts and balances, and some API functionality.
--   `env` - The environment, this contains contract information such as its address, block information such as current height and time, as well as some optional transaction info.
+-   `env` - The environment, contains contract information such as its address, block information such as current height and time, as well as some optional transaction info.
 -   `info` - Message metadata, contains the sender of the message (`Addr`) and the funds sent with it a `Vec<Coin>`.
 -   `msg` - The `InstantiateMsg` you define in `src/msg.rs`.

 So we set some contract metadata but we still haven't implemented any logic.
-Alright let's create our `Config` struct and store it.
+Alright, let's create our `Config` struct and store it.
 Make sure you import the struct itself and the storage:

 ```rust
 use crate::state::{Config, CONFIG};
 ```

-Alright we're ready to set our `Config` firstly lets use this instantiate message to work out who our admin is going to be.
+Alright, we're ready to set our `Config` firstly let's use this instantiate message to work out who our admin is going to be.
 We can do that using:

 ```rust
 // Previous code omitted